csnover/Retro68/README.md

 An automated test suite that can be run using `ctest` and `LaunchAPPL`.

+### PalmUtils/prc-tools

+A copy of small parts of prc-tools 2.3 required to generate specs files for compiling against the Palm OS SDK, made to build with CMake.

 ### Sample Program: Hello World

 The binary is in Retro68-build/build-target/Samples/HelloWorld/.